Flowx08/mlops/reports/README.md

 >
 > Answer:

-We made use of the Compute Engine for the exercises, but for the deployment of our project, we used GCloud's Cloud Run, since it is better suited for web apps, which is what we created for our project.
+We made use of the Compute Engine for the exercises, but for the deployment of our project, we used Google Cloud's Cloud Run, since it is better suited for web apps, which is what we created for our project.

 We explain the differences between the Compute Engine and Cloud Run later in this report.